tvtoglu/rel_web_app_tester/README.md

 pip install -r requirements.txt streamlit run app/streamlit_app.py
 ```

-SQLite is default locally.
-On Cloud, add Secrets if you use Postgres (and install a driver yourself).
+SQLite works out of the box.
+On Streamlit Cloud you can set DATABASE_URL + SECRET_KEY in Secrets for Postgres.